 It’s a familiar concept, but not necessarily a simple one.
 If it was, every EHR vendor would succeed, when in reality, most appointment schedulers are clunky and devoid of customizable options.
 Look for one that optimizes your workforce, which often depends on what kind of organizational needs your specialty requires.

 Naturally, no mobile EHR should come without charting capabilities.
-Look for a system that will present all charting options within one or just a handful of screens, so you don’t have to navigate through a ton of windows to arrive at information you should have at your fingertips.
+Look for a system that will present all charting options within one or just a handful of screens, so you don’t have to navigate through a ton of windows to arrive at the information you should have at your fingertips.

 The most important aspect of charting, of course, is the template.
 If you’re not going specialty-specific with your EHR, then you’ll need to understand and work with clinical templates that streamline your practice’s workflow.

-Not only should you look for EHRs with some templates laid out, you should ensure that you can create and modify your own templates, seeing as you’ll need that capability in order to efficiently capture the data you need.
+Not only should you look for EHRs with some templates laid out, but you should also ensure that you can create and modify your own templates, seeing as you’ll need that capability in order to efficiently capture the data you need.

 This is the cornerstone of your EHR.
 What will you attach to your superbill if you can’t, well, chart?

-The purpose of EHR note-taking isn’t only to assuage old stereotypes related to poor physician penmanship, but to streamline your workflow and simplify your life.
+The purpose of EHR note-taking isn’t only to assuage old stereotypes related to poor physician penmanship but to streamline your workflow and simplify your life.
 A mobile EHR without note-taking capabilities simply isn’t worth it.

 However, things are a little complicated on a tablet.
 Typically, choosing an EHR with an attractive note-taking function comes down to a debate between form and narrative.
 But the onscreen keyboard on an iPad, for instance, isn’t nearly as comfortable as its physical counterpart.

-Look for note-taking that maximizes comfort via drop down menus and other visible fill-in options organized in a logical fashion (by symptom, condition and medication), as well as dictation options (Nuance’s Dragon comes to mind).
+Look for note-taking that maximizes comfort via drop-down menus and other visible fill-in options organized in a logical fashion (by symptom, condition, and medication), as well as dictation options (Nuance’s Dragon comes to mind).